EconomyLens.com

 Related

 “We need to remove all the obstacles that stop us from embracing this transformation,” she told a Bratislava conference.
 “Otherwise we risk letting the wave of AI adoption pass us by and jeopardise Europe’s future.”
-Lagarde, who heads the central bank for the 20-nation euro area, conceded that Europe had “already missed the opportunity to be a first mover in AI”.
+Lagarde, who heads the central bank for the 20-nation euro area, conceded that Europe had “already missed the opportunity to be a first mover in AI.”
 But if the continent deploys the technology decisively across its key industries, “Europe can turn a late start into a competitive edge,” she emphasised.

 Facing mounting concerns from businesses and governments that regulations are hobbling the digital sector and hampering growth, the EU last week proposed rolling back key AI and data privacy rules.
 Privacy defenders, however, were unhappy with the proposed changes, arguing they weaken safeguards protecting Europeans’ data.
 European governments have also been stepping up calls to reduce over-reliance on US tech giants and strengthen the local industry, particularly at a time of uneasy ties with Washington under the Trump administration.

 Echoing these sentiments, Lagarde urged Europe to “diversify critical parts of the AI supply chain and avoid single points of failure.”
-She warned that if data spaces use technology stacks that are owned and governed outside Europe, it would deepen — rather than reduce — strategic dependencies.
+She stated, “If our data spaces use technology stacks that are owned and governed outside Europe, we deepen — rather than reduce — our strategic dependencies.”
+While some European leaders fret that losing out in the AI race could weaken the continent’s already fragile economy, others are warning against a head-long rush to adopt the technology.

-While some European leaders fret that losing out in the AI race could weaken the continent’s already fragile economy, others are warning against a headlong rush to adopt the technology.
 UN rights chief Volker Turk warned Monday that generative AI could become “a modern-day Frankenstein’s monster” that could threaten human rights, including to privacy, political participation, and free expression.
 Lagarde nevertheless warned that the consequences of further foot-dragging go beyond “losing the race in AI models.”
+“We would eventually face a further loss of competitiveness for many of our sectors and industries.”

 © 2024 AFP